jeehunhwang/nba-all-star-prediction/README.md

 By Jimmy Hwang

 ## Overview
 Machine learning models were used to predict NBA All Star status using both traditional and advanced player statistics.
-The dataset covers the period from the NBA–ABA merger in the 1976-77 season through the 2024-25 season, with all data collected from Stathead.
+The dataset covers the period from the NBA-ABA merger in the 1976-77 season through the 2024-25 season, with all data collected from Stathead.
 The goal of this project is to classify players as an All Star or not across multiple preseasons.
 Snub cases can also be identified where an All-Star is predicted by the model but the player was not selected.

 ## Initial Findings
 Between 1976 and 2025, the average number of All Stars per season was approximately 25, ranging from a minimum of 23 to a maximum of 29.
-The 1998–99 and 2011–12 lockout seasons were excluded from modeling due to significant reductions in cumulative data across key features.
+The 1998-99 and 2011-12 lockout seasons were excluded from modeling due to significant reductions in cumulative data across key features.

 ## Features
 | Feature | Definition |